 Considers the nature of theory development and research in the field of communication, as well as applied research methods used in communication professions.
-Considers the nature and use of quantitative, qualitative, and hermeneutic research, both in developing and testing theories and in application by communication professionals in public relations, corporate communication, journalism, and the media.
+Considers the nature and use of quantitative, qualitative, and hermeneutic research, both in developing and testing theories and

-COM 293 ARGUMENTATION AND DEBATE 2-2-3
+COM 293 ARGUMENTATION & DEBATE 3-0-3

 Develops knowledge and skill in reasoning and decision-making, including how to identify the types, parts, and potential weaknesses of inductive arguments and how to use deductive reasoning to organize arguments in speeches, debate cases, and reasoned writing, such as proposals and reports.
-After learning how to analyze issues for propositions of fact, value, and policy, and after reasoning and critical listening lab exercises, students debate in lab to sharpen their skills.
-Prerequisite: SP 203 or permission of instructor/ Corequisite: COM 293L
+After learning how to analyze issues for propositions of fact, value, and policy, and students debate to sharpen their skills.